-Editor’s note: Dave Currie joined Lob’s Atlas team in June 2020 as a remote contractor.
-Working as the team’s Machine Learning Engineer, he has helped to improve the accuracy of the Address Verification product by developing microservices that utilize machine learning.
-This article was written about one of these microservices.
+Editor’s note: Dave Currie joined Lob’s Address Verification team as a remote contractor.
+Working as the team’s Machine Learning Engineer, he helped to improve the accuracy of the Address Verification product by developing microservices that utilize machine learning.

 When I tell people that my work is focused on improving an address verification product, I sometimes receive confused looks.
 If you think about a friend’s address, you might picture something like “1600 Pennsylvania Avenue, Washington, DC 20500”.
 An address as simple as this should be easy for a system to understand and verify if it exists or not.
 In this case, you’re right.
 Standard addresses that you’ve seen countless times before are quite easy to verify, but not all addresses are so simple.